EwD-Project/EwD-Public/Reading_Rules.md

    > E.g.:
    >
-   > - bite, I, type, my > ⟨long-i⟩ sound.
+   > - bite, I, type, my – ⟨Long-i⟩ sound.
-   > - bit, hippie, hymn̊, syllable > ⟨short-i⟩ sound.
+   > - bit, hippie, hymn̊, syllable – ⟨Short-i⟩ sound.

 2. When it's part of **falling diphthongs**.

    > E.g.:
    >
-   > - wait, clay, vein, they > ⟨long-a⟩ sound.
+   > - wait, clay, vein, they – ⟨Long-a⟩ sound.
-   > - noise, boy > ⟨“oy”⟩ sound.
+   > - noise, boy – ⟨“oy”⟩ sound.

 ## Rule No. 3 – Stressed Syllables

-In this Rule we cover the most important aspects of reading EwD texts regarding stress (pronunciation emphasis).
-Please note that Sub-Rules 3.1 to 3.3 are for all proficiency levels, while items 3.4 to 3.6 are _reserved for more advanced learners_.
+In this Rule we cover the most important aspects of reading EwD texts with regard to syllabic stress.
+English is a stress-timed language, so mastering this trait is crucial for both pronunciation and listening.

+Please note that, while Sub-Rules 3.1 to 3.3 are intended for all proficiency levels, items 3.4 to 3.6 are _reserved for more advanced learners_.

 ### Sub-Rule 3.1 – Default Stressed Syllable

 ¶1 – The default stress syllable in EwD is the **first syllable**.
-That means that, in the absence of certain conditions, that syllable always receives the primary stress (S1)\*.
+This means that, in the absence of certain conditions, the first syllable always receives the primary stress (S1)\*.

 > E.g.: nature, excellent, temperature, infini̯te

-\* For information on primary stress (S1) and secondary stress (S2), read <a id="note1b" href="#note1">Note 1</a>.
+\* In EwD teaching we refer to _primary stress_ as **S1** and _secondary stress_ as **S2**.

-¶2 – Each of the other Sub-Rules below represents one of these conditions for which the first syllable may not get the S1.
+¶2 – Each of the other Sub-Rules below represents one of those conditions for which the first syllable may not get the S1.

 ### Sub-Rule 3.2 – Strong Marks

-¶1 – <a id="note2b" href="#note2">Strong marks²</a> always attract stress to their respective syllables, leaving the first syllable unstressed or with S2, depending on the word meter.
+¶1 – <a id="note1b" href="#note1">Strong marks¹</a> always attract stress to their respective syllables, leaving the first syllable unstressed or with S2, depending on the word meter.

 > E.g.:
 >
-> - matūre, untĭl, anôther > First syllable gets unstressed.
+> - matūre, untĭl, anôther – First syllable gets unstressed.
-> - correspŏnd, technolŏgical, fundamĕntal > First syllable gets S2.
+> - correspŏnd, technolŏgical, fundamĕntal – First syllable gets S2.

-¶2 – If two syllables in a word get a strong mark of same <a id="note3b" href="#note3">tonic priority³</a>, then the second one gets the S1 and the first one gets the S2 (2nd→S1 and 1st→S2).
+¶2 – If two syllables in a word get a strong mark of same <a id="note2b" href="#note2">tonic priority²</a>, then the second one gets the S1 and the first one gets the S2 (2nd→S1 and 1st→S2).

 > E.g.: ăcadĕmic, pronŭnciātion, sĕrotōnin